bylexus/adventofcode2021/README.md

 A simple looping problem, my machine ran both problem in practically unmeasurable time - 1ms for problem 1, 2ms for problem 2, if the measurement is more or less correct.

+## Day 02 - Dive!

+Again, a simple loop-and-count problem, almost easier than the first.
+Nothing special here.
+Needed it to figure out how to use regular expressions in Go, and to pack the values into a data struct, that took me longer than the problem itself :-)